skorejen/asm-project/README.md

 In the above snippet there is also *delay_detection_60ms* function called, that is required for the accurate sensor work (as mentioned in datasheet).

 # __6	Test__
-if it works, then im cool

 For assessing the correctness of work the Black-box testing method was used.

 Test cases:

 	1. Object is being placed in a ultrasonic sensor range of vision.
 Result: Buzzer emits the sound
 2. Object located in sensors range is moving closer to the sensor.
 Result: Frequency of sound emitted is increasing.
 	2.1 Object located in sensors range is moving farther from the sensor.
 Result: Frequency of sound emitted is decreasing.

 All test cases have given the expected result.
 Requirements set were fulfilled